josephclaytonhansen/blender-addons/docs/shading-rig-material-tricks.md

 My goal here is to integrate a shading rig on this bust without breaking the existing materials and show real production techniques.

+NOTE: Due to the limitations of Blender, you can only have 8 edits per material.
+In this section, we'll go over how to get around this limitation.

 ## Adding a Shading Rig to an Existing Material
 When you have a complex material, you can still add a shading rig to it.
 You just have to add the neccesary nodes from the Shading Rig to your existing material.